petrbouchal/drat/README.md

 Source code for all the packages is hosted on [github](https://github.com/petrbouchal).

-The repository has been created using the `drat` package by @edelbuettel; see more at <http://dirk.eddelbuettel.com/code/drat.html>
+The repository has been created using the `drat` package by @eddelbuettel; see more at <http://dirk.eddelbuettel.com/code/drat.html>

 More on